apocalyptech/exordium/docs/assumptions_limitations.rst

 - The artist name "Various" is reserved.
 Tracks with an artist tag of "Various" will not be added to the library.

-- If two Various Artists albums with the same title exist in the library, they'll end up stored as one single album in the DB.
+- If two Various Artists albums with the same album name exist in the library, they'll end up stored as one single album in the DB.

 - If two directories contain files which seem to be in the same album (by the same artist), you'll end up with an album which spans directories.